Version: 1.5.0.6

 Getting Started

-In the Blueprints Manager there are four buttons.
+In the User Blueprints mod tab there are seven buttons.
 From left to right, they are:

 - New Blueprint, which is used for adding a blueprint manually.